 By Sam Magavern

-Sam Magavern co-directs the Partnership for the Public Good and chairs the Buffalo Recycling Alliance.
+Sam Magavern is executive director of the Partnership for the Public Good and a member of the Greater Buffalo Recycling Alliance.